Installation of Costing System

-One of the objections against the installation of a costing system in any organisation is that it is unnecessary and it involves duplication of work.
+One of the objections against the installation of a costing system in any organization is that it is unnecessary and it involves duplication of work.
 Of course, it is duplication.
-But in the present complex business world the management should know not only the exact cost but also how it has been made up.
+But in the present complex business world, the management should know not only the exact cost but also how it has been made up.
 Management is benefitted by an efficient and sound costing system.

 The exact cost is known to the management.
 Its break-up into various elements of cost is also known to the management.
 It assists in determining the competitive selling price.
 It ensures effective control over materials, labour and overhead costs.
 Managerial decisions are made possible with the help of a sound costing system as it provides the required cost data.

 The second objection is that it is expensive.
-It is said that the system is quite expensive and only a large organisation can afford such an expensive system.
+It is said that the system is quite expensive and only a large organization can afford such an expensive system.
 Agreed it is expensive.
-Also agreed that small-sized ard also medium-sized organisation, cannot easily afford.
+Also agreed that small-sized ard also medium-sized organization, cannot easily afford.
 But considering the advantages and benefits which accrue to the enterprise is far greater than the expenses to be incurred.

 Neither, therefore, the costing system is unnecessary nor expensive provided the system is installed after careful consideration of all the factors involved installing a costing system and weighing fully the pros and cons of the system so installed.